 Learn with Life After Wake in our Wednesday Webinar series!
 Throughout the fall, we’re offering 30-minute webinars to help you cope, grow, learn, and connect.
-Register for one or all of the webinars below!
-All webinar descriptions will be posted soon!
+Register for one or all of the webinars, with all descriptions outlined below!
 We’ll record each presentation, so even if you can’t join live, you’ll have a chance to watch the content at another time.

 We all know that a strong network is the key to effective job search strategies, relationship-building, and success both personally and professionally.
 But how do you do it?
 In this 30 minute webinar, Wake Forest alumna Kristin Winkle Beck, CEO of Pivot Point Professionals, will walk you through the steps of creating a strategic networking plan, identify Do’s and Don’ts, and help you understand how to request and engage in networking conversations that work for you.

 COVID-19 has dramatically shifted the job market over the course of the last several months.
 Facing industry-wide hiring freezes and uncertain future conditions, we’re all feeling a little anxious about our employment.
 Mercy Eyadiel, AVP/Chief Corporate Engagement Officer, and Stuart Mease, Executive Director for Employer Relations, have a pulse on what’s happening.
 In this power-packed 30-minute Q&A, these two employment experts will answer your most pressing questions about trends in the job market, insights they’re hearing from recruiters, and ways you can make yourself stand out as a job candidate.

 Evidence-Based Solutions to Advance Diversity & Inclusion in the Workplace (Virtual webinar) | November 3, 2020